 Recently created, this website is a work in progress.
 My Dad, Preston Milford Caudle, Sr. (pictured in the upper right-hand corner of the header), spent a large part of his life researching our family, and related families - culminating in this database.
-He was as excited as he was proud of the work that he accomplished, a work that I believe began with his Grandmother Hatti Vesta Tower Caudle, who planted the desire deep inside him to know his family history.
+He was as excited as he was proud of the work that he accomplished, a work that I believe began with his Grandmother Hatti Vesta Tower Caudle, who planted the desire deep inside him to know his family history and pass that on to his family.

 In making this available to you, I am also requesting your assistance in completing the work he started.
 I feel obligated to do something with his research - and I believe it should benefit the family - those that he cared about and loved the most during his lifetime.